Who are the HEAVY METAL KIDS and how did they get here?

 Produced by the legendary Mickie himself, they recorded a third album, KITSCH.
 Cosmo was gone and Guitarist Barry Paul had rejoined the band.

-Various line-up changes followed, including the return of Cosmo and new boy Justin McConville on Guitar and Vocals and they even had a stint with John Altman (Nasty Nick from EastEnders no less!) on Vocals.
-In 2012, as they set out on tour with rock legends UFO, Ronnie Garrity of Joe Elliott's Down 'N' Outz took over from Ronnie Thomas on bass duties, and also in 2011 Phil Lewis of LA Guns guested on vocals.
-Singer Paul Manzi was announced in 2013 as a full-time member of HMK, and sung his first gig with the Kids that August at Merton Manor.
+Various line-up changes followed, including the return of Cosmo and new boy Justin McConville on Guitar and Vocals.
+They even had a stint with John Altman (Nasty Nick from EastEnders no less!) on Vocals.
+In 2012, as they set out on tour with rock legends UFO, Ronnie Garrity of Joe Elliott's Down 'N' Outz took over from Ronnie Thomas on bass duties, and also in 2011 Phil Lewis of LA Guns guested on vocals for a tour.
+In 2013 singer Paul Manzi was announced as a full-time member of Heavy Metal Kids, and sung his first gig with the band that August.
+PJ Phillips brought his supreme bass playing talents to the party and the Kids rocked on.